Azure-Samples/Cognitive-Services-Vision-Solution-Templates/IoTVisualAlerts/README.md

   * Via a Direct Method call to the device via IoT Hub.
 The method for this is called EnterLearningMode, and you can send it via the device entry in the IoT Hub blade in Azure, or via a tool such as [IoT Hub Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer).

-Once in this state, the app will capture images at about 2fps until the desided number of images has been captured.
+Once in this state, the app will capture images at about 2fps until the desired number of images has been captured.
 By default it will 30 images, but this parameter can be changed by simply passing the desired number as a parameter to the EnterLearningMode IoT Hub method.

 While pictures are being taken, just expose the camera to the types of visual states that you would like to be detected (e.g. empty room, room with